tolauwae/phd-thesis/src/foundations/foundations.typ

 We develop the idea into two correctness criteria, _debugger soundness_ and _debugger completeness_.

 Debugger soundness demands that for any debug session that begins at the start of the program, there is a path in the underlying language semantics that leads to the same final program state.
-In the theorem, we use the shorthand notation $t_delta$ to denote the current term of a debugging configuration $delta$.
+In the theorem, we use the shorthand notation $t_global$ to denote the current term of a debugging configuration $global$.

 #theorem("Debugger soundness")[
-  Let $delta_"start"$ be the initial configuration of the debugger for some well-typed program $t$.
+  Let $global_"start"$ be the initial configuration of the debugger for some well-typed program $t$.
 Then:
-  $ forall space delta space . space ( delta_"start" multi(dbgarrow) delta ) arrow.r.double.long ( t multi(arrow.r.long) t_delta ) and t_delta in delta $
+  $ forall space global space . space ( global_"start" multi(dbgarrow) global ) arrow.r.double.long ( t multi(arrow.r.long) t_global ) and t_global in global $
 ]
 #proof[
   The proof proceeds by induction on the number of steps taken in the debugger.
-  Since _E-Step_ is the only rule that changes the term $t$ in the debugger configuration, and _E-Step_ uses the internal step ($arrow.r.long$); there is necessarily a path $t multi(arrow.r.long) t_delta$ in the underlying language semantics.
+  Since _Step_ is the only rule that changes the term $t$ in the debugger configuration, and _Step_ uses the internal step ($arrow.r.long$); there is necessarily a path $t multi(arrow.r.long) t_global$ in the underlying language semantics.
 ]

 Debugger completeness is the dual of soundness, but in the opposite direction.
 Completeness demands that any path in the underlying semantics can be observed in the debugger.

 #theorem("Debugger completeness")[
-  Let $t$ be a #stlc program, and $delta_"start"$ the start configuration of a debug session for this program.
+  Let $t$ be a #stlc program, and $global_"start"$ the start configuration of a debug session for this program.
 Then:
-  $ forall space t' space . space ( t multi(arrow.r.long) t' ) arrow.r.double.long exists space delta space . space (delta = boxed(operation) bar.v t' bar.v boxed(m)) and ( delta_"start" multi(dbgarrow) delta ) $
+  $ forall space t' space . space ( t multi(arrow.r.long) t' ) arrow.r.double.long exists space global space . space (global = clientrule(nothing, nothing) bar.v serverrule(nothing, nothing, t')) and ( global_"start" multi(dbgarrow) global ) $
 ]
 #proof[
   Given any path $t multi(arrow.r.long) t'$ in #stlc, we can construct a sequence of debug commands $multi(operation)$ to be the exact number of _step_ commands corresponding to the path in #stlc.
-Then the debug session starting in $delta_"start"$ with the commands $multi(operation)$ will take the exact same path by construction (see rule _E-Remote_ and _E-Step_), resulting in a configuration ($boxed(nothing) bar.v t' bar.v boxed(nothing)$).
+Then the debug session starting in $global_"start"$ with the commands $multi(operation)$ will take the exact same path by construction (see rule _Input_ and _Step_), resulting in a configuration $clientrule(nothing, nothing) bar.v serverrule(nothing, nothing, t')$.
 ]

 Debugger soundness and completeness together ensure that the debugger does not deviate from the semantics of the program being debugged, and that the debugger and the normal execution observe the same program behaviour.
-This is the most essential property for any type of debugger.
+This is an essential property for any type of debugger.

 Both theorems are trivial to prove for our tiny remote debugger #remotedbg, however, this by no means implies that they are trivial to prove for every debugger, or that they have no value.
 To illustrate the usefulness of the correctness criteria, //and show they are by no means trivial to prove for every debugger, we will discuss them for a few interesting debuggers built on our tiny remote semantic.

-//#note[In fact, we only noticed when going over the progress proof, that the _E-Fallback_ rule was missing in the first version of #remotedbg.]Aside from these specific correctness criteria for debuggers, it is often a good idea to also proof the typical _progress_ and _preservation_ properties @pierce02:types for the debugger semantics.
+//#note[In fact, we only noticed when going over the progress proof, that the _Fallback_ rule was missing in the first version of #remotedbg.]Aside from these specific correctness criteria for debuggers, it is often a good idea to also proof the typical _progress_ and _preservation_ properties @pierce02:types for the debugger semantics.
 //Especially progress, generally serves as an important sanity check that the debugger is well-defined, and that there are no missing rules.
 //We provide the proofs for progress and preservation for our tiny remote debugger, and all other debuggers that follow in this chapter, in @app:progress.